Overall Rating: ⭐⭐⭐⭐⭐

 Want an in-depth book review?

 If you like what you see here and think, “You know what, I want a review for my book!” then all you have to do is ask.
-We’re a friendly trio of reviewers and we’d love to make your day by cooking up some honest book reviews for you!
-Email us at email@example.com and we’ll add you to our list.
-Follow us over on Twitter and Instagram to see which awesome books we’re reviewing at the moment!
+I’d love to make your day by cooking up an honest book review for you!
+Email me at email@example.com and I’ll add you to my list.